Republic of Ragusa: Government

 While the Republic was under the rule of Venice (1204–1358), the duke – head of the state (Latin: comes, Italian: conte, Croatian: knez) was Venetian; but after 1358 the elected Rector (from 1358 nominal head of the state was known as Latin: rector, Italian: rettore, Croatian: knez) was always a person from the Republic of Ragusa chosen by the Major Council.
 The length of the Rector's service was only one month, and a person was eligible for reelection after two years.
 The rector lived and worked in the Rector's Palace.

 This organization was designed to prevent any single family from gaining absolute control, such as the Medici had done in Florence.
 Nevertheless, historians agree that the Giorgi and Sorgo families generally had the greatest influence (especially during the 18th century).

 Until the 15th century, judicial functions were in the hand of the Minor Council, then a separate civil court and criminal court were established, leaving the Minor Council and the Senate only supreme appellate jurisdiction.
 Judges of the criminal and civil court were Ragusan patricians elected annually by the Major Council.

 The officials known as provveditori supervised the work and acts of the councils, courts, and other officials.
 Known as the "guardians of justice", they could suspend decisions of the Minor Council, presenting them to the Senate for final deliberation.
 Provveditori were annually elected by the Major Council among patricians above 50 years of age.

 The government of the Republic was liberal in character and early showed its concern for justice and humanitarian principles, but also conservative considering government structure and social order.
 An inscription on the Council's offices read: Obliti privatorum publica curate (Manage the public affairs as if you had no private interests).
 The Republic's flag had the word Libertas (freedom) on it, and the entrance to the Saint Lawrence fortress (Lovrijenac) just outside the Ragusa city walls bears the inscription Non bene pro toto libertas venditur auro (Liberty can not be sold for all the gold of the world).
-The slave trade was forbidden in 1416.
+The slave trade (Balkan slave trade) was forbidden in 1416.
 The Republic was a staunch opponent of the Eastern Orthodox Church and only Roman Catholics could acquire Ragusan citizenship.